ethanae/bitsignificant/csharp/2-variables-and-assignments/variables-and-assignments.md

 Note: variables are just human-readable identifiers of data and it is important to give your variables appropriate and meaningful names.

 ### Variable Declaration
-#### Declaring a variable means that we have give a name to an identifier that doesn't hold any data yet.
+#### Declaring a variable means that we give a name to an identifier that doesn't hold any data yet.
 This is an important distinction between variable declaration and variable initialistion.

 #### Variable declaration syntax is mostly the same across different language; first we decide the variable type (the kind of data it will hold, integers, doubles, strings, characters, booleans, etc.), then we decide on a name for our variable.

 ```
 int age;
 ```
-Below is a declartion of an variable called age that will only old any single integer.
+Above is a declartion of an variable called age that will only old any single integer.

 ```
 string name;